 If you have discovered a certain problem with your product or service, be sure to inform your customers about it before you start getting complaints.
 Let them know what the problem is, how it is being handled, and when they can expect a positive result.
 That way, you will show your brand listens to the customers and cares about their experience with the product.

 Another good way to demonstrate that (as well as getting a lot of ideas for improving your product) is holding regular feedback sessions.
-Let your customers share their positive and negative experiences, so that you can detect problems before they result in a serious complaint.
+Let your customers share their positive and negative experiences.
+So that you can detect problems before they result in a serious complaint.

 Redirect Complaints the Right Way

-Some complaints cannot be handled right there on your Facebook page.
+Some complaints cannot be handle right there on your Facebook page.
 You might need more details or want to redirect the customer to a technical support representative.
 To do that, you should not only contact the customer privately and ask for their email or phone, but also respond to their comment publicly, so that your audience sees the problem is being addressed.